04th December 2020

 Installing a playground gate is much more important and nuanced than simply choosing a gate and adding it to your playground design.

 The gate of a playground serves several purposes, and it’s important to get this detail right.

 Children often don’t consider the position of their hands when opening and closing gates, so it is important that your playground gate should not pose a hazard for their fingers or hands.
 We have already mentioned that a gate closing too quickly could trap hands, but there is also the question of the hinging mechanism.
-RoSPA states that there should be a minimum gap of 12mm between the gate and the posts either side of it, and that this gap should remain through the full range of movement of the gate.
+RoSPA states that there should be a minimum gap of 12mm between the gate and the posts on either side of it and that this gap should remain through the full range of movement of the gate.
 It is also important to ensure the gate will not trap feet if it closes over them; it should be between 60mm and 110mm off the ground.